vagr8/Line-Follower-Bot-/README.md

 # Line-Follower-Bot-
 Line Follower Bot

-This program runs on Arduino Uno with 4 IR sensors.
-Sensor.cpp will check if sensor is working and shows the read
+This program runs on Arduino Uno with 4 IR sensors; 1 7-segment displayer; 4 LED bulbs Sensor.cpp will check if sensor is working and shows the read

-Control_PID uses PID controler to control
-White.cpp takes all 4 sensors on white as straight line Black.cpp supposes when the 2 sensors in the middle is black as a straight line
+Control_PID uses PID controler to control Control_White.cpp takes all 4 sensors on white as straight line Control_Black.cpp supposes when the 2 sensors in the middle is black as a straight line

 All these 3 are possible to run a line follower bot

+Amoing those, Control_White is the most stable one, and it has LED effect so its cooler.

-I know perhaps some of you are too busy to take bath.
+I know perhaps some of you are too busy for having shower.
-But please force yourself to take bath everyday for other's benefit.
+But please force yourself to take shower everyday for the benefit of others.